Apple Season - Completely Delicious is Totally Healthy

 Science shows that the old saying is true!
 “An apple a day keeps the doctor away.”

 Packed with nutrition, apples help stabilize blood sugar, lower cholesterol, satisfy hunger help digestion, and manage weight!
 Eating an apple 15 minutes before a meal reduces the amount people eat and makes them feel more satisfied after a meal.
-A taste treat that makes you healthier!
+A treat that makes you healthier!

 • Peel and core 4 to 6 apples